 Some people prefer their cats ‘au natural’ and some just can’t resist giving theirs a new ‘fur style’.
 While there are some valid justifications for shaving a cat, many strange cuts are chosen for purely aesthetic reasons.
 What is a Maine Coon lion cut and what are the pros and cons?

-The Maine Coon lion cut is an extreme shave which gives a Maine Coon a lion-like appearance.
+The Maine Coon lion cut is an extreme shave that leaves a Maine Coon resembling a lion.
 Clippers remove the long fur on the Maine Coon’s body but its neck ruff is left long to resemble a lion’s mane.
 The tail fur is cut away leaving just a pom-pom at the tip like a lion’s tail.

 Further down you will see two photos that show how traumatic an experience giving a Maine Coon a lion cut can be.